MuhammadKhoshnaw/BasicMVIApp/README.md

 }
 ```

 Now let's check the [LoadMovieList](useCase/src/main/java/com/khoshnaw/usecase/movie/loadMovieList/LoadMovieList.kt).
-Our usecase has a movieGateway
+Our usecase has a
-object that will be used to access systems data.
-In onReady we are making our output port observe the locally cached movie list using our movieGateway
+`MovieRepository` object that will be used to access systems data.
+In onReady we are making our output port observe the locally cached movie list
-object.
+using our `MovieRepository` object.
 When the usecase is ready we also load new movies if we don’t have any movies in our cash.

-The startUpdatingMovieList is used to start the loading of a new movie process.
+The `startUpdatingMovieList` is used to start the loading of a new movie process.
 First, we tell our output port to show the loading.
 Then we try to
-update our movies locally using our gateway, then we hide the loading again.
+update our movies locally using our repository, then we hide the loading again.
 Notice that if we fail to update movies we throw an exception.
-But we are
+But we
-throwing the exception after we hide the loading.
+are throwing the exception after we hide the loading.

 ```
 class LoadMovieList @Inject constructor(
-    private val movieGateway: MovieGateway,
+    private val movieRepository: MovieRepository,
 ) : UseCase<LoadMovieListOutputPort>(), LoadMovieListInputPort {

     override suspend fun onReady() {